javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 }
 ```

-Although the semicolons `;` must present, otherwise it would be a syntax error.
+Please note that the semicolons `;` must present, otherwise it would be a syntax error.

 [smart header="`for..in`"]
 There is also a special construct `for..in` to iterate over object properties.